mjrotter4445/Pewlett-Hackard-Analysis/README.md

 <p align="center">
 Table with how many positions need to be filled by 38 departments for planning.

+Another query that could help us understand mentorship program opportunities could be this information below.
-ANOTHER QUERY THAT WILL HELP US PLAN THE MENTORSHIP PROGRAM could be this information.
-As we work to understand if there are enough qualified, retirement ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+As we work with each department head to understand if there are enough **qualified retirement ready employees in the departments** to mentor the next generation of Pewlett Hackard employees.
 This table is a great place to start to find mentorees for the program.
 This list includes:
    -  Senior level employees with titles like Manager, Senior Staff, Technique Leader, or Senior Engineer.
    -  Summarized by department then title with a count.